"It’s not a luxury to actually cultivate mindfulness. It’s becoming an absolute necessity.” ~ Jon Kabat-Zinn

 Emotions and stress are part of the human experience.
 Often times they lead us to be stuck in the past or obsessed with what may happen in the future.
 Mindfulness helps us develop new habit patterns that help us become present to the big and small joys, opportunities and connections that exist only in the current moment.

 An informal, free of charge, weekly drop-in group

 Open to all!
 Come and try this friendly, gentle session.
 While seated, you will be guided through a mindfulness meditation with the opportunity to discuss afterwards.

-This get-together is a wonderful opportunity to reconnect with our mindfulness practice as well as each other, but most importantly to spend time in a safe and protected space in the spirit of maintaining our sense of balance, health, wellbeing and compassion.
+This get-together is a wonderful opportunity to reconnect with our practice as well as each other.
+But most importantly to invest time maintaining our sense of balance, health, wellbeing and compassion.
+Location

 You may have heard about the numerous benefits of mindfulness and got intrigued.
 You may have given it a go.
 And possibly you may have thought: “I do not get it.
 I can’t do it.
 Meditation is not for me”.
 Let me tell you: you are not alone, I had the same reaction.
 In fact, initially I had a very strong negative experience.
 Sitting in silence, watching my mind, I felt like going crazy seeing all my negative thoughts in front of me.
 It was too much to take in.
 Like me (and possibly you), so many other people are put off meditation for similar reasons, missing a great opportunity.
 But it doesn’t have to be that way.
 What if I told you there is a more effective, enjoyable and natural way to meditate?